 Network Emulation Software for Windows

-iTrinegy Network Emulator for Windows (INE for Windows) is a low cost, simple-to-use personal (1-Port) network emulator designed to install onto a Windows XP/Vista/7/8 or Windows Server system and allow some or all of the applications running on that Windows system to “experience” realistic network conditions when accessing the network, rather than the near perfect LAN they’re connected to.
+iTrinegy Network Emulator for Windows (INE for Windows) is a low cost, simple-to-use personal (1-Port) network emulator designed to install onto the Windows Vista, Windows 7 or Windows 8 platform and allow some or all of the applications running on that Windows system to “experience” realistic network conditions when accessing the network, rather than the near perfect LAN they’re connected to.

 iTrinegy Network Emulator for Windows (INE for Windows) is aimed at the Professional Developer, Tester or IT Specialist looking for a low cost, simple to use Network Emulator for testing how their application(s) perform between individual workstations and servers.